sigmatrix-dev1/interex-staging/2FA-IMPLEMENTATION.md

 ## What was implemented

-I've successfully added Two-Factor Authentication (2FA) to your InterEx login system with the following features:
+Two-Factor Authentication (2FA) to the InterEx login system with the following features:

 ### Database Changes
 - Added `twoFactorSecret` and `twoFactorEnabled` fields to the User model